May 9th, 2018

 TestSafe gives registered healthcare professionals access to:

-TestSafe is a secure on-line database which is housed at Middlemore Hospital.
+TestSafe is a secure on-line database which is hosted within the Northern Region ICT environment.
 It is operated by healthAlliance on behalf of the four northern region DHBs (Auckland, Counties Manukau , Waitemata, Northland).

 Day to day, TestSafe is run by healthAlliance on behalf of northern region DHBs.
 To manage changes to TestSafe, including requests for information, a Governance Group, including senior clinicians and primary care representation is in place.
 The Governance Group ensures TestSafe is used for its intended purpose.